porrey/Particle-GPS/README.md

 ##About
 Instead of porting libraries written for other platforms, I wrote this library from scratch using the Particle firmware.
 This library allows you to easily add additional sentences or support to any serial based GPS.

+##NMEA Output Sentences
+This library will read the following NMEA sentences from the device into a buffer, but only supports parsing for the ones highlighted:

+- **PGTOP** (Status of antenna)
+- **GGA** (Time, position and fix type data)
+- GSA (GPS receiver operating mode, active satellites used in the position solution and DOP values.)
+- GSV (The number of GPS satellites in view satellite ID numbers, elevation, azimuth, and SNR values.)
+- **RMC** (Time, date, position, course and speed data.
+Recommended Minimum Navigation Information.)
+- VTG (Course and speed information relative to the ground.)

+More parsing will be added in later releases.
+If you wish to parse additional sentences, or you need to parse custom data, take a look at **Sentence.h** and **Sentence.cpp** to see how to implement an additional parser.

 ##Using the Library
 ###Create the Gps Instance
 Define a **Gps** object in your code and assign the appropriate serial port.
 In the example below, the serial pins on the **TX** and **RX** pins is used (**Serial1**).